1stofhername/Phase1-Project/README.md

 ## Attribution

-Photo by Anna Shvets from Pexels
+Photo by Anna Shvets from Pexels<br>
-Photo by Lara Jameson from Pexels
+Photo by Lara Jameson from Pexels<br>
-Photo by RODNAE Productions from Pexels
+Photo by RODNAE Productions from Pexels<br>
 Photo by Matheus Bertelli from Pexels